-A "healthier" version of Kousa mahshi aka Lebanese Stuffed Zucchini.
-This recipe is my Lebanese family’s recipe.
-Each zucchini (squash) is filled with spiced vegetables, toasted pine nuts and rice cooked in a delicious tomato broth.
-This is a vegan Lebanese recipe.
+Lebanese stuffed zucchini is known as kousa mahshi.
+This is my Lebanese family’s recipe.
+Each zucchini is filled with spiced vegetables, toasted pine nuts and rice cooked in a delicious tomato broth.
+Suitable for vegan/vegetarian diet.

 Of course, it was made with meat back then.